 "The summer school is a joy to deliver and makes me optimistic for the future.
 It’s wonderful to see plant science education working well and bright minds gaining confidence to take on the big challenges.
 Thanks to Gatsby’s generous support, I believe the school is inspirational for all who take part."

-Dr Celia Knight, Coordinator, Gatsby Plant Science Summer School project
+Dr Celia Knight, Academic Coordinator, Gatsby Plant Science Summer School project

 The Gatsby Plant Science summer school aims to introduce the excitement and potential of plant science to 80 first-year undergraduates selected from 26 research-intensive UK Universities.
 Initiated in 2005 by the University of Leeds and now run by the Sainsbury Laboratory in Cambridge, the annual week-long residential summer school takes place in a relaxed, rural setting in Yorkshire in which students learn new ways to see plants in their environment and to use plants in research.
 Through hands-on exercises and talks from international research leaders, students discover how plant science can offer world-leading curiosity-driven research as well as help tackle global challenges such as food security, energy needs and climate change and are encouraged to continue their interest by taking second-year plant science courses at their universities.